Granny Annie's Kitchen

 Granny Annie's story

 A challenge faced the Orlando Wesleyan community - a handful of people in our congregation had no place to eat.
 Granny Annie set out to make a change.
 Instead of dining with family after church, Granny Annie decided to dedicate her lunch funds to feeding those in need with a homemade Sunday supper.
 As times change, so do needs, the Sunday supper times have changed throughout the years but not the heart and servitude.
-Grannie Annie's kitchen is now part of our Surge service and has has been changed to Friday morning breakfast immediately following the 9 AM service.
+I honor of Grannie Annie the kitchen and ministry of feeding the homeless is now part of our Surge service and has has been changed to Friday lunch immediately following the 11 AM service.
 Volunteers are needed and welcome.

 To join our mission please contact us: Phone (407) 277-4779 or email us at: firstname.lastname@example.org